cognivore/universal-art-link/CONTENT_EDITING.md

 ### Schema-driven editor

-- `content/schema.json` defines the fields for site settings, pages, and section blocks.
+- `content/schema.json` defines the fields for site settings, pages, section blocks, and inline journal posts (stored under `journalPosts` on any page that uses the `journal` layout).
+- `journalPosts` can be edited entirely inside the CMS.
+Each post stores its own slug, cover image, publish date, excerpt, and the same block types that power case studies.
+The `blog-roll` section simply references these posts, so editors focus on composing content once and reordering entries visually.
 - The admin panels render these schemas into forms so editors can edit copy, add/reorder sections, update navigation, and tweak colors without seeing YAML—plus a live preview pane (when `pnpm cli dev` is running on `http://localhost:4173`) mirrors your changes.
 - Use the dropdown inside the editor to insert any section defined in the schema; unsupported/custom sections fall back to JSON editors.
 - Customize `content/schema.json` to expose new fields—no TypeScript changes required.